Residential Care Facility Abuse

-At Thompson Law, we help you understand what constitutes abuse, find a medical provider to check on your loved on, and support you in holding residential and long-term care facilities accountable.
+At Phoenix Accident and Injury Law, we help you understand what constitutes abuse, find a medical provider to check on your loved on, and support you in holding residential and long-term care facilities accountable.

 Keep reading to understand the causes and types of abuse that might affect your loved one, and contact us today for a free consultation if you are worried that your loved one might be a victim of residential or long-term care facility abuse.

 What are the Causes of Residential and LongTerm Care Facility Abuse?

 Shockingly, abuse in residential and long-term care facilities is very common.
 A study by the National Center of Elder Abuse (NCEA) showed that 1 in 3 nursing homes are cited for violating federal standards that have the potential to or did cause harm to a resident.